ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-01-28-ErrTraffic.md

 # Aeternum C2 BotNet Loader

-On the updated ErrTraffic panel, the one we named v2.1, there was an advertisments for "Aeternum C2 BotNet Loader":
+On the updated ErrTraffic panel, the one we named v2.1, there was an advertisements for "Aeternum C2 BotNet Loader":

 [![1](/assets/images/err/7.png)](/assets/images/err/7.png){: .full}